How to Winterize Your Health

 With changing light patterns, such as darker mornings and evenings, something else to notice is an alteration in your circadian clock, which can sometimes trigger depression.
 If your sleep changes drastically or if you start waking up feeling unrefreshed, you may be experiencing SAD.

 Getting out of the house is one of the most important components of staying healthy during the winter.
 That means more than going to and from work — it means keeping up with activities, hobbies and friends.
 It means exercising, which not only helps you combat stress and burn comfort food calories, but also keeps your immune system in top shape.

 "A cost-effective way to get in your aerobic exercise and strength training each week are online classes," says Dr. Bashir.
 "There are so many resources now available to help you stay active all winter."

 Winter can be full of social obligations like holiday parties and family visits, but attending a few big occasions does not provide the same health benefits of seeing people on a daily or weekly basis.
 Volunteering or joining a class for the winter are just some of the ways you can get social if you're struggling to find motivation on your own.

 Winterizing your self-care will not only strengthen your immune system to fight seasonal infections, but it can keep you in a healthy state of mind as well.
-The winter can be full of stress, and rates of depression rise, but spending time outdoors in the sun, staying social, exercising, sleeping and eating well can improve both your emotional and your physical health.
+Spending time outdoors in the sun, staying social, exercising, sleeping and eating well can improve both your emotional and your physical health.